Sam Baldock: Reading

 On 30 July 2018, Baldock transferred to Reading on a three-year contract for an undisclosed fee.
 Baldock left Reading when his contract expired at the end of the 2020–21 season.

 Derby County

 On 17 August 2021, after training with the club over pre-season, Baldock joined Derby County on a short-term contract until January 2022.
 A day after signing he made his debut scoring the only goal of the game in the 1–0 away victory over Hull City.
 On 13 January 2022, manager Wayne Rooney announced that Baldock would leave the club upon the expiration of his short-term deal the following week.

 Oxford United

 On 4 February 2022, Baldock signed a contract with League One club Oxford United until the end of the season.
 He scored in his first League One start for Oxford, netting the third goal in a 4–0 away victory over Charlton on 19 February 2022.
 On 16 May 2022, he signed a new two-year deal with the club.

+Baldock retired because of injury on 14 September 2023 and accepted a role at Oxford United as a business development analyst.